neontanker/nextjs-course-demo/README.md

 ## Info

-(WARNING: The live version seems a little slow on updating when adding/removing a meetup, just give it a little time and maybe an extra click/reload for new meetups to show, I might look more into this but it's just a demo and does its job with a little patience.
-I suspect it's something to do with the connection of Vercel/MongoDB)
+(WARNING: The live version seems a little slow on updating when adding/removing a meetup, just give it a little time and maybe an extra click/reload for new meetups to show.
+I might look more into this but it's just a demo and does its job with a little patience.
+I suspect it's something to do with the connection of Vercel/MongoDB as local runs fine)

-A React NextJS course project using MongoDB, won't work on it's own without credentials for MongoDB.
+A React NextJS course project using MongoDB changed by adding a functional remove button for cleaning up meetups and hiding MongoDB key using .env file for public viewing.

-Contact me if you must for the credentials but there is a working live version setup for viewing the app in action.
+There is a working live version setup for viewing the app in action.

+If you break it, that's fine, just tell me how you did it! :D

 ## Misc